 The image above shows an example of end-to-end encryption.
-On the left, a smartphone sends a green, unencrypted message: "Hello."
+On the left, a smart phone sends a green, unencrypted message: "Hello."
 That message is encrypted, and then passed along to a cellphone tower and then to the app/service's servers, which cannot read the contents, but will pass the secret message along to its destination.
-At the end, the other smartphone contents, decide where to send it, re-encrypt it, and send it along to the next cellphone tower towards its destination.
 At the end, the other smartphone receives the encrypted message, and decrypts it to read "Hello."

-receives the encrypted message, and decrypts it to read "Hello."
-Unlike transport-layer encryption, your ISP or messaging host is not able to decrypt the message.
+Unlike with transport-layer encryption, your ISP or messaging host is not able to decrypt the message.
 Only the endpoints (the original devices sending and receiving encrypted messages) have the keys to decrypt and read the message.